bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-22-newsletter.md

   transaction, the fee amount needs to be known, but to determine the fee amount, the size of the transaction needs to be known.
-  The function can provide a reasonable size estimate without actually having to construct a candidate transaction. {% include functions/podcast-callout.md url="pod239 rb1636" %}
+  The function can provide a reasonable size estimate without actually having to construct a candidate transaction. {% assign timestamp="1:00:42" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="24149,25344,2596,2595,2479,5988,1636,27050" %}